Wednesday 16th April 2025,

 Cabochons, or “cabs,” are one of the most popular gemstone shapes.
 They are dome-shaped stones with flat backs.
 This elegant shape enhances a gemstone’s natural colors and patterns, making it ideal for pendants and rings.

 Using a lapidary saw, you can produce evenly cut slabs that serve as the foundation for shaping a perfect cabochon.
-Stones like turquoise, jasper, and opal are commonly shaped into cabs.
+Stones like turquoise, jasper, and opal are commonly cab shapes.

 2. Faceted Gems